TeddyDD/blog/content/post/superheroes.md

 date = "2016-11-13T19:40:55+01:00"
 title = "Superheroes"

-tags = ["English", "from_tumblr"]
+tags = ["tumblr", "gamedev"]

 +++

 Last Thursday my lecturer and friend *Tomasz Wlaźlak* has defended his PhD thesis „Games as inspirations in art” (original title ,,Gry jako inspiracje w twórczości artystycznej").
 Defence of the dissertation and exhibition took place in gallery of modern art - *Centrum Sztuki Współczesnej* in Toruń <!--more--> (examinations for PhD degree is public in Poland).

 The exhibition consist of four arcade games where visitors can play simple games designed by the author.
 Games are about people known from unusual, superhuman abilities.
 Gameplay is inspired with iconic classic games like Tapper.
 Tomasz Wlaźlak asked me to help with programming side of creating these games.

 BTW: [Here](https://web.facebook.com/Tomasz-Wlazlak-159585950803560/?fref=ts) you can find FB page of Tomasz Wlaźlak.